rxhernandez/ReLMM/README.md

 $ pip install dist/ReLMM-0.0.1-py3-none-any.whl

-To test if ReLMM is installed correctly, open the python interpreter terminal and try importing ReLMM.
-The script main.py shows how to use ReLMM and recreate the results from the paper.
+To test if ReLMM is installed correctly, please run the unittests described under the tests directory.
+An example is shown below testing the environment module:

+$ python test_environment.py

 Documentation
 ----------------